Antanas Milukas: Publications

-He edited various Lithuanian newspapers, including Vienybė Lietuvninkų (1892–1893) and Garsas Amerikos lietuvių (1897–1898).
-In 1898 he established quarterly cultural magazine Dirva and edited it until it ceased publication in 1906.
+Milukas edited various Lithuanian newspapers, including Vienybė Lietuvninkų (1892–1893) and Garsas Amerikos lietuvių (1897–1898).
+In 1898, he established the quarterly cultural magazine Dirva and edited it until it ceased publication in 1906.
 While studying in Switzerland, he assisted Juozas Tumas-Vaižgantas with editing Tėvynės sargas and Žinyčia.
 When Tumas could no longer edit Žinyčia, Milukas merged the magazine with Dirva.
 In 1903, he purchased Žvaigždė published in Brooklyn and edited it until his death.
-Initially it was a weekly, but became a monthly in 1923 and quarterly in 1926.
+Initially, it was a weekly, but became a monthly in 1923 and quarterly in 1926.
 Until 1909, it was the official periodical of the Lithuanian Roman Catholic Union of America.